- Mission & History

 Entry level practice as an occupational therapist is facilitated through the development of critical thinking skills, therapeutic use of self and professionalism.
 The application of ethics, evidence based practice and clinical reasoning are woven throughout coursework and fieldwork experiences.
 Students develop the knowledge, skills and behaviors required for best practice.

-For more information on the specific courses involved in the M.S. in Occupational Therapy visit the catalog page.
+For more information on the specific courses involved in the program, visit the M.S. in Occupational Therapy catalog page.

 At the end of the Occupational Therapy program students will: